For Parents: Bicycle, In-Line Skating, Skateboard, and Scooter Safety

 Look for and avoid uneven pavement or other surface problems.

 Check your skates regularly for wear and tear.
 Make sure the wheels are tightened.

 Obey all traffic rules.

 Skateboards are very popular among children ages 5 to 14.
+The American Academy of Pediatrics states that children younger than 5 should not skateboard at all.
+They also state that children ages 6 to 10 should skateboard only with adult supervision.
 Skateboards should never be used on surface streets.
 Even experienced skateboarders can fall, so learning how to fall safely can help reduce the risk of severe injuries.
-The following are recommendations from the NSC regarding how to fall correctly:
+Here is some advice on how to fall correctly:

 When losing your balance, crouch down on the skateboard so you have a shorter distance to fall.

 Try to land on fleshy parts of your body when falling.